Yuppiechef/cqrs-server/doc/intro.md

 ## Where's my query?

-The astute reader will notice that this discussion has primarily focussed on the Command part of CQRS and not so much on the Query part.
+The astute reader will notice that this discussion has focussed on the Command part of CQRS and not so much on the Query part.
 This is because once you have your aggregate view, you're done.

-Any part of your system that needs to read can consume the aggregate views directly with no need to interact with the cqrs-server.
+Any part of your system that needs to read can directly consume the aggregate views with no need to interact with the _cqrs-server_.

 # Conclusion

 We have shown a functional distillation of CQRS.
-We've composed various pieces of software to build a solid foundation for a flexible distributed system.
+We've composed various pieces of software to build a solid foundation for a flexible distributed system. _cqrs-server_ provides the basic framework needed for a CQRS-based system.

 ## Further Reading
 Some related reading that influenced this design, in no particular order: